Guidelines & Structure

 In particular, we are working to build “area-based disaster management systems” that enable the Group offices in each region to cooperate effectively and to promote responses via the management structures in each business unit and group company.

 To verify the efficacy of our disaster management systems and enhance our response capabilities, we conduct drills tailored to every level, from the entire company through to task forces, workplaces and even individuals.
 We also implement voluntary inspections and verification activities to prevent accidents and minimize the level of harm in each of our facilities.
-These efforts enable us to accurately identify existing issues, review and implement measures to address those issues, and work toward continually improving our capacity to prepare for disasters and sustain our business operations.
+These efforts enable us to accurately identify existing issues and review and implement measures to address those issues, thereby allowing us to work toward continually improving our capacity to prepare for disasters and sustain our business operations.

-For more information on our Group-wide disaster management, joint disaster response drills and verification activities, refer to the PDF listed below in the activity outcomes for FY2019 in the “FY2019 Performance” section at the end of this document.
+For more information on our Group-wide disaster management, joint disaster response drills and verification activities, please refer to the PDF listed below, and for activity outcomes for FY2022 refer to the “FY2022 Performance” section.

 Business Continuity Management

-Since January 2020, COVID-19 has spread throughout the world with devastating consequences.
-To maintain the safety of its customers, suppliers and employees, the Fujitsu Group has placed the highest priority on preventing the spread of the infection.
+Regarding the COVID-19 pandemic, to maintain the safety of its customers, suppliers and employees, and their families, the Fujitsu Group has placed the highest priority on preventing the spread of the infection.
 It is also promoting initiatives to sustain the supply of products and services to customers and to help resolve the many societal issues that have arisen due to the spread of the infection.
-Specific initiatives include recommending that employees work from home or stagger their working hours, switching internal company meetings and events to videoconference format or other web-based sessions, and putting in place a set of countermeasures in cooperation with customers and government agencies in Japan and elsewhere.
-Through such measures, our goal is to maintain key business operations and meet our social responsibilities even while the infection remains uncontained.

-For more information on our BCM activities, infectious disease countermeasures and BCM in our supply chain, please refer to the PDF listed below in the activity outcomes for FY2019 in the “FY2019 Performance” section at the end of this document.
+For more information on our BCM activities, infectious disease countermeasures and BCM in our supply chain, please refer to the PDF listed below, and for activity outcomes for FY2022 refer to the “FY2022 Performance” section.

 Risk Management Education